mjksinc/ButtonGuide-Dev/README.md

 4. Now, install the platform-specific dps_cstr tool as instructed on the [dps_cstr tool GitHub Repo](https://github.com/Azure/dps-keygen/tree/master/bin)

-5. Execute the following command, replacing the argumetns with the credentials you saved in Step 2 above.
+5. Execute the following command, replacing the arguments with the credentials you saved in Step 2 above.

 ```dps_cstr <Scope ID> <Device ID> <Primary ID>```

 7. Copy the entire output of this command and save your later use.
 Your saved output should look similar to the string below:

 ```HostName=saas-iothub-51a5f13a-dfd7-42a1-862c-d756bb08a236.azure-devices.net;DeviceId=sw9u;SharedAccessKey=UJQKvC4sfHW0ux7IfhN2qJEMbFztcbD3xEDadHHVIFk=```

 6. Now you've generated your connection string, it's time to connect your teXXmo button!